Plans for rare Paris skyscraper fall into legal limbo

 No major skyscraper has been built within the city proper since the 59-floor, 210-metre Montparnasse building in southern Paris opened in 1973.
 Most other modern skyscrapers have been concentrated in the La Defense business district in the city’s western outskirts.

-The new “Tour Triangle” building was to be built on the southwestern fringe of the city in the Porte de Versailles neighborhood, home to numerous hulking convention halls.
+The new “Tour Triangle” building was to be built on the southwestern fringe of the city in the Porte de Versailles neighbourhood, home to numerous hulking convention halls.

 The building was designed by Basel-based architects Herzog & de Meuron, who were behind the conversion of London’s Bankside Power Station into the Tate Modern art museum and Beijing’s “Bird’s Nest” National Stadium for the 2008 Olympics.